Halloween Email Marketing: 10 Steps To Build Your Strategy

 3. Create Halloween Email Subject Lines

-Having a good email subject line will determine the overall performance of your campaign.
-But how do you create Halloween subject lines that will give you the open rates you desire?
+A good email subject line will determine the overall performance of your campaign.
+But how do you create Halloween subject lines that will give you the desired open rates?

 Here are some classic Halloween email subject lines to help you out:

 - BOO!
 Get 20% off everything! 👻 (Topshop)